 Pros and Cons of Standards and National Curriculums

-Characteristics of a quality curriculum at the bottom of the page.
+Characteristics for a quality curriculum

 - Need to know what needs to be taught – guidelines